Story At-A-Glance

 You’d hardly come across news regarding emergency funds being released for tackling a disease that impacts plants.
-However, this is exactly what happened when University of Florida, and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in an emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.
+However, this is exactly what happened when the University of Florida and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.

-The diseases has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.
+The disease has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.

 “If you find a disease affecting your crops, a good first step is to look for plants that are able to grow and produce despite infection,” said UCR geneticist Danelle Seymour.
 “Then you can start to identify the genetic basis of the disease tolerance and make sure the next generation of plants includes these genes.”